 We turn first to the questions measuring knowledge of risk and risk diversification, our questions Q2-Q4.
 While Q2 and Q3 are knowledge questions, Q4 was designed to test hypothetical decision-making ability.
+Proportion of correct responses is calculated including all correct, incorrect, or "don't know" responses in the denominator.
 Overall, the proportion of correct answers across the three questions was 71% among the control group and between 73% and 80% among the treatment groups (see Table 3).
+To gauge significance of the observed difference, we turn to regression analyses.
 Columns 1 and 2 of Table 5 present results from ordinary least squares (OLS) regressions in which the dependent variable is the proportion of correct responses to Q2-Q4.
-These regressions use the full sample, not controlling for whether subjects accessed the program.
 The proportion of correct responses is higher by 8-10 percentage points for all participants randomized to the video treatment, and this result is statistically significant (Columns 1-2).
-In addition, when including demographic controls (Column 2), we also see a positive and significant effect not only for the video but also for the brochure (increase of 8 percentage points).
+In addition, when including demographic controls (Column 2), we also see a positive and significant effect not only for the video but also for the brochure (an increase of 8 percentage points).
+The narrative has a marginally positive effect on financial literacy, but the result is not statistically significant.